Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 WOMAN’S MARKET

-No matter who you ask you always get a different answer on the topic of women’s rights.
-But there is no disputed that there it is far from ideal.
-However Bamiyan is known as the liberal capital of Afghanistan.
-There isn’t much completion in that realm but it does have a women only bazaar, where all shops and stalls are owned and operated by women.
+No matter who you ask, you always get a different answer on the topic of women’s rights.
+But there is no dispute that it is far from ideal.
+However, Bamiyan is known as the liberal capital of Afghanistan.
+There isn’t much competition in that realm, but it does have a women-only bazaar, where all shops and stalls are owned and operated by women.

-Indirectly this market is responsible for employing 100s of women, whether in the shop or making the products.
-It’s refreshing to hear this but still Afghanistan has a long way to go.
+Indirectly, this market is responsible for employing hundreds of women, whether in the shop or making the products.
+It’s refreshing to hear this, but still Afghanistan has a long way to go.

 David Simpson and local friend in Afghanistan.
 Making friends with the Taliban